Grammar and Style Guide

 Xerox follows the progress of its (not “their”) co-op students carefully.

 Singular possessives and plural possessives confuse a lot of folks.
 Here are some examples of words in singular possessive, plural, and plural possessive forms.

 Possessive Plural Plural Possessive child's toy children children's toy boy's hats boys boys' hats Phyllis's home the Phyllises the Phyllises' home Santa's nose many Santas many Santas' noses its own their own their own

-Never, absolutely never, use apostrophes to pluralize (“raining cat’s and dog’s,” etc.)!
+Never, absolutely never, use apostrophes to pluralize (“raining cat’s and dog’s,” etc.).
 Not even for proper names ending in “s.”
 In that case, either end the name in “es” or leave it singular as appropriate to the name; usually it’s “es.” (“The Myerses say they love teaching.”)
 For acronyms, don’t use an apostrophe unless the acronym ends in “S.” (CODs, IOUs, but MS’s, BS’s).
-When in doubt, consult the Associate Press Style Guide, or the Chicago Manual.
+When in doubt, consult the Associated Press Stylebook.